 I hate to break it to you, but this one is a budget-buster, so you will need to save hard for this before leaving.
 There is little competition when it comes to getting from one island to the next.
 That being said, it’s 100% worth it.

-Eating on a Budget in Tahiti
+Budget Friendly Dining in Tahiti

 If you love fresh fruit and seafood then you’ll be in heaven anywhere you roam in The Islands of Tahiti.